-Google will recognize the subject of your page via external pages links.
+Google will recognise the subject of your page via external pages links.
 It also demonstrates that Google is a platform for quality information on your website.

 And it’s not a hypothesis either.
 The people at Reboot Online performed an experiment to see if external links related to the ranking.

 10 new websites were built.
 Half of the websites linked to official websites (such as the University of Oxford).
 There were no external links to the other half.